iszilagyigit/EfectiveJavaTips/README.md

 > Use primitive functional interface instead of basic functional interface
 > Always annotate your functional interface with @FunctionalInterface annotation

+Item 45: Use streams judiciously

+> overusing streams makes program hard to read and maintain
+> name carefuly the lambda parameter to increase the readability of stream pipeline
+> using helper method is even more important for readability then in iterative code

 ## Exceptions